 If you have any further questions about our Junior Years program or the application process at Melbourne Girls Grammar please get in touch with the School.

-To request a campus tour or to join us on Wednesday 29 August for the next Junior Years Information Tour, please follow the below link.
+To request a private campus tour or to join us on Wednesday 29 August for the next Junior Years Information Tour, please follow the below link.